tonyykosseifyy/theory-of-computation/general-notes.md

 - If SAT **cannot** be solved quickly → there exist **NP problems that are inherently hard**.
 - This is why **SAT is often called the "hardest" problem in NP** and is central to **NP-completeness**.

+### Assumption: And their results

+Assuming P ≠ NP, there must exist problems in NP that are neither in P nor NP-complete
 ---

 ## 1. Reductions and Their Implications